 Whether you like it or not, completing the FAFSA is the first step on the road to receiving financial aid for college.
-And, whether you like it or not, it is time to complete the FAFSA.
-So here are ten straight-forward and helpful musts that will help you achieve early FAFSA success:
+So here are 10 straight-forward and helpful musts that will help you achieve early FAFSA success:

 Although the starting date has been moved up to October 1, the best FAFSA strategy has always been to file early to make sure you receive all of the financial aid to which you are entitled.
 Once you have this out of the way, you should be able to get financial aid offers earlier, which will make comparing college costs easier.

 There are several deadlines in the college application process and you need to be aware of them all.
 There is the college application itself - early action, early decision, or regular.
 There will be college, state, and federal financial aid deadlines, and also scholarship deadlines.
 Get organized so you can get everything done on time.

 4. You Must Have an FSA ID